videolan/libvlcsharp/README.md

 - [LocalNetwork sample](https://code.videolan.org/mfkl/libvlcsharp-samples/tree/master/LocalNetwork): Cross-platform local network browsing and playback with network shares (SMB, UPnP) on Android, iOS and WPF.
 - [MediaPlayerElement sample](https://code.videolan.org/mfkl/libvlcsharp-samples/tree/master/MediaElement): Minimal iOS/Android sample showing how to get started with the crossplatform MediaPlayerElement control from LibVLCSharp.Forms.
 - [SkiaSharp Preview Thumbnailer sample](https://code.videolan.org/mfkl/libvlcsharp-samples/tree/master/PreviewThumbnailExtractor.Skia): .NET Core sample app showing how to use LibVLC 3 video callbacks and encode the frame with SkiaSharp before saving it to disk.
+- [lvst](https://github.com/mfkl/lvst): Watch a movie while it is downloading! lvst is a .NET Core CLI app using MonoTorrent and LibVLCSharp for macOS, Linux and Windows.

 Feel free to suggest and contribute new samples.